Tamamura Station: Lines

 Tamamura Station is a station on the Jōsō Line, and is located 31.0 km from the official starting point of the line at Toride Station.

 Station layout

 The station consists of a single side platform serving traffic in both directions.
 There is no station building but only a waiting room on the platform.
 The station is unattended.

-Adjacent stations

 History

 Tamamura Station was opened on 5 November 1931 as a station on the Jōsō Railroad, which became the Kantō Railway in 1965.
 The station building was rebuilt in July 1967.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 87 passengers daily).

 Surrounding area

 The station is located in a rural area surrounded by fields, with few houses or other buildings in the vicinity.